Nick Wilton

-Nicholas Wilton is an English actor and scriptwriter.
+Nicholas Wilton (born 8 March 1957) is a British actor and scriptwriter.
 He has appeared as Mr Lister in the BBC soap opera EastEnders as a recurring character; he has also appeared in Carrott's Lib and Jackanory.

 Early life

 Wilton studied English and Drama at the University of Kent.
 His first professional engagement was in 1979 as a bluecoat entertainer at a Pontins holiday camp.
 He then spent two years as a stage manager in theatres, before moving into acting.

 Career

 Acting

 Wilton made his acting debut in 1980 in the Whitehall farce Simple Spymen, directed by Brian Rix, and went on to play opposite Rix in the West End revival of Dry Rot at the Lyric Theatre, Shaftesbury Avenue in 1988.
 He has appeared in many television shows, such as the BBC soap opera EastEnders, Doctors (twice), Casualty, Heartbeat, The Bill (three times), Carrott's Lib (two series and Election Specials), The Omid Djalili Show and the children's show Scoop.
 He appeared as a guest in My Dad's the Prime Minister, No. 73 (five series), Saturday Superstore as Mo the Crow and as Mr Seagrove for 11 episodes in Big Meg, Little Meg.
 He was also a writer and performer for the children's sketch show Fast Forward for 19 episodes between 1984 and 1987.

 He has appeared in many stage productions, such as Michael Cooney's play Cash on Delivery at the Whitehall Theatre (now Trafalgar Studios), directed by Ray Cooney, and Tom, Dick and Harry, as well as The Railway Children, playing Mr Perks in four UK tours.
 On radio, he appeared in and wrote for In One Ear (3 series), Son of Cliché (2 series), Cover to Cover, Aspects of the Fringe and The Story So Far.
 He has written dialogue and provided voices for exhibitions at the London Transport Museum; presented the comedy channel for Emirates and SriLankan Airlines from 1998 to 2010, and made a recording of Ricky Gervais's biography, The Story So Far.
 In the late eighties, he also performed cabaret.

 Since 2000 he has appeared as Pantomime dame every Christmas.
 In 2011, he appeared in a Specsavers advert alongside chef Gordon Ramsay.
 The following year, he was cast in the film version of Ray Cooney's farce Run for Your Wife.
 Wilton has also starred in international stage productions such as No Sex Please - We're British, produced by the British Theatre Playhouse in Singapore and Kuala Lumpur in May 2015, and A Bedfull of Foreigners, produced by the same company in Singapore and Kuala Lumpur in September 2006.